Alice wept for opportunity lost.

 But it was Alice’s tears, shed for opportunity lost, that have impacted me the most.
 For me those tears represent the feelings of so many that have toiled in business, including my father.
 Those tears drive me in my attempt to make a difference.
 Because I know it can be different.
 I know that because I have seen it.

-This site exists to make a difference, to recover some of the opportunities lost.
+This site exists to make a difference, to recover some of the opportunities lost, and to prevent others.